Will book publishing follow the path of the music and movie industries?

 When people look at the future of book publishing they often draw parallels to music and video.
 In many ways this is instructive, but not in all cases.
 What does the future hold for digital books?

 Digital Music and Video

 Look at the history of music.
-With music there were 78-rpm records, cassettes, 8 tracks, vinyl records, CD, and iTunes/iPods.
+With music, there were 78-rpm records, cassettes, 8 tracks, vinyl records, CD, and iTunes/iPods.

 Music and video both show a user progression of format and consumption to the digital realm.
-One might conclude, therefore, that printed word will give way to the digital word, that print books will cede to digital books, be it e-books or audio.
+One might conclude, therefore, that printed word will give way to the digital world that print books will cede to digital books, be it e-books or audio.

-I don’t see that happening, at least not completely.E-readers and audio books will never completely replace the printed word.
+I don’t see that happening, at least not completely.E-readers and audiobooks will never completely replace the printed word.
 Click To Tweet

 True, e-readers may one day dominate the reading public’s preference, but just as there will always be demand for concerts and theater, so too for the printed word.
 The key for authors and publishers is to embrace both options, not pick sides.

 As a reader, do you prefer print or digital?
 As a writer should you care?

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!